Advanced Planning and Scheduling: Scheduling Details

 In conjunction with the constraint date, this determines the sequence by which the operations of the production order are scheduled.
 You can select any of the following scheduling methods in the Scheduling Method box on the General tab of the Production Order Maintenance (AM201500) form:

-• Finish On: The operations are scheduled backwards from the constraint date.
-Production orders created from a sales order, or orders created as linked orders from a parent order, has this value selected by default.
+- Finish On: The operations are scheduled backwards from the constraint date.
+Production orders created from a sales order, or orders created as linked orders from a parent order, have this value selected by default.
 For sales orders, the constraint date is one day earlier than the scheduled ship date.

 Constraint Date